Updated: Dec 28, 2020

 Every warm up should be different.
 From person to person and workout to workout.
 Try NOT to copy some guy off YouTube, but instead explore and find out what works for YOU.

-If you have specific injuries, immobility's, or instability's to work on then ensure that you do.
 A warm up should consist of the following;

 A 3-5 MINUTE LIGHT CARDIO ACTIVITY; Skipping, Footwork, mini-circuit.
 Whatever yanks your crank.